leap2004/MedDataExtractor/README.md

    - Preprocessed images with removed background: `output_images_noBackground`
    - Aggregated CSV file: `output_csv/aggregated_data.csv`

+## Example
+A sample image has been provided for users to see how MedDataExtractor works

 ## Acknowledgments

 This project uses the following libraries and tools: